Edited by Yves ayen, Eng, Dougie, Inukshuk and 3 others

 Honey is known to be one of singers' best voice relievers.
 Taking a teaspoonful of honey is known to make the voice sound smoother.
 You may also want to whip an egg white and stir it with one teaspoon of honey.
 Adding a little lemon and a couple teaspoons of over-the-counter glycerin can also clear and makes the voice smooth.
 Two tablespoons of the mixture taken daily is just perfect.

-There are people, especially the elderly, who would advise to take raw egg when you have some problem with your voice.
-While it had worked for some people, there are actually some risks when you do that.
-Raw egg may contain salmonella which can be harmful to one's health.
+There are people, especially the elderly, who would advise eating a raw egg when you have problems with your voice.
+While it had worked for some people, there are some risks when you do that.
+The raw egg may contain salmonella which can be harmful to one's health.
 If you are already having trouble with your voice, you would not want to put into your body more causes of infection.